rhysbobbett/koogsynth/TESTING.md

 </details>

 ### Responsiveness Conclusion
-The app is not particularly suited to large screens, simulating beyond 1080p leaves text tpo small to effectively read it, and the keyboard does not currently scale with screen size due to the piano layout css it currently uses.
-Space is wasted currently on devices with a height over 900px.
+The app is not particularly suited to large screens, simulating beyond 1080p leaves text too small to effectively read it, and the keyboard does not currently scale with screen size due to the piano layout css styling.
+Space is currently wasted on devices with a height over 900px.
 However, this in time could be filled more effective with additional modules, but it would still require optimisation for larger screens (4k monitors, ultrawide etc).

 ## User Story Testing
 ---